collindching/collinching.github.io/_pages/thoughts.md

 3. Implement (do it)
 4. Adjust (review)

 Invest time in developing context and understanding details of problem.
-And don't be discouraged if a solution doesn't work -- this is how you learn.
+Then state your problem and goal verbally and explicitly.

+As you develop context, take stock of available information, and work that has already been done.

+Limit unnecessary cognitive load by discarding information that's irrelevant to the problem.

 If a problem becomes too large, decompose it into smaller steps.
-The benefits of this are twofold.
-First, tackling substeps helps you manage complexity.
-Secondly, you create more progress markers, which helps you maintain morale.

-Limit unnecessary cognitive load.
+This helps you manage complexity and keep up morale.

+If a solution attempt doesn't work.
+Analyze why it didn't work.
+How far off was your solution?
+Will you arrive at the solution with some minor tweaks?
+Are there are alternative ways to come to the solution?

 ## Perseverance